bazelbuild/bazel/site/docs/build-javascript.md

 `bazel run` on the `src/hello-world:test` target in the [sample project](https://github.com/alexeagle/angular-bazel-example/wiki).

-## Building Angular inputs {#building-angular-inputs}
+## Building Angular inputs

 Bazel can build JavaScript outputs from Angular.
-For instructions, see [Building Angular with Bazel](https://github.com/alexeagle/angular-bazel-example/wiki/Angular-rules)..
+For instructions, see [Building Angular with Bazel](https://github.com/alexeagle/angular-bazel-example/wiki/Angular-rules).